ELC/elc.github.io-content/blog/2022-recursion-in-python.md

 calls another function (or chain of functions) that will in turn call the first function.

-There are different types of direct recursions that are worth mentioning,
+Different types of direct recursions worth mentioning are:
-namely:

 Based on where the recursive call is done: